“I will sing of your love and justice; to you, LORD, I will sing praise.” Psalm 101:1

 The meaning of baptism is grounded in God’s redemptive action in Christ, it incorporates the believer in the community in the body of Christ, and it anticipates life in the coming age when the powers of the old world will be overcome, and the purposes of God will triumph.

 Just as the baptism represents the death, burial and resurrection of Jesus Christ, it symbolizes the death and burial of the old self of the repentant believer, and the joyous birth of a brand new being in Christ (see Romans 6).
-Those who founded the Disciples movement taught baptism by immersion as the accepted form.
-(From “Word to the Church on Baptism,” Commission on Theology, 1987)
+We practice baptism by immersion in accordance with the biblical pattern found in the New Testament.

 If you have more questions about becoming a disciple of Jesus, and are curious about being baptized, please contact the Church Office: firstname.lastname@example.org